alexfish/tug/README.md

 ### Provision

+> :warning: Beware of running this command on a local dev machine, this should only be run on CI servers as your keychain is altered.

 Tug can provision a new machine ready for signing ipas by installing the certificates and provisioning profile required for generating a signed ipa of your application, this is very useful for CI environments like Travis.

 ```